 Introduction to the theoretical perspectives of anthropology and sociology from their early development to contemporary and post modern theory.
-Prerequisite: Instructor's signature required and ANT 1040 or SOC 1010 and junior or senior standing.
+Prerequisite: ANT 1040 or SOC 1010 and recommended for students with junior or senior status.
 Offered Term I.

 ANT 3200 Psychological Anthropology